Prostatitis treatments

 Because it doesn’t cause symptoms, asymptomatic prostatitis doesn’t usually need any treatment.
 But you might get a course of antibiotics if:

 If you’re prescribed antibiotics your doctor will tell you how long to take the antibiotics for, but it’s usually around four to six weeks.
-In most cases, your PSA level will return to normal four to six weeks after you finish your antibiotics.
+In most cases, your PSA level should start to come down a few weeks after you finish your antibiotics.

 Living with chronic prostatitis